 On January 31, 2018, our Registration Statement on Form S-11 was declared effective by the Securities and Exchange Commission (the "SEC").
-We have registered with the SEC an offering of up to \$5 billion in shares of common stock (the "Offering"), consisting of up to \$4 billion in shares in our primary offering and up to \$1 billion in shares pursuant to our distribution reinvestment plan.
+We have registered with the SEC an offering of up to \$5.0 billion in shares of common stock (the "Offering"), consisting of up to \$4.0 billion in shares in our primary offering and up to \$1.0 billion in shares pursuant to our distribution reinvestment plan.
 We intend to publicly sell any combination of four classes of shares of our common stock, Class D shares, Class S shares, Class T shares and Class I shares, with a dollar value up to the maximum offering amount.
 The publicly offered share classes have different upfront selling commissions and ongoing stockholder servicing fees.
 The purchase price per share for each class of common stock in the Offering will vary and will generally equal our prior month's NAV per share, as calculated monthly, plus applicable upfront selling commissions and dealer manager fees.

-TIAA has agreed to purchase upon our request during the period commencing January 1, 2018 and ending two years from the commencement of the Offering: (1) \$50 million in shares of Class N common stock following the date when our NAV (exclusive of cash and listed securities) exceeds \$100 million, and (2) \$50 million in shares of Class N common stock following the date when our NAV (exclusive of cash and listed securities) exceeds \$100 million, and (2) \$50 million in shares of Class N common stock following the date when our NAV (exclusive of cash and listed securities) exceeds \$200 million, each at the then-current transaction price, which will generally be the prior month's NAV per share for Class N shares.
+TIAA invested \$200,000 through the purchase of 20,000 shares of common stock at \$10.00 per share as our initial capitalization.
+Subsequent to our initial capitalization, TIAA has purchased \$200 million in shares of Class N common stock (less the \$200,000 initial capitalization amount) at a purchase price of \$10.00 per share.
+Of the \$200 million, \$124 million was purchased by TIAA through December 31, 2017 and \$76 million was purchased on January 22, 2018.
+TIAA has also agreed to purchase upon our request during the period commencing January 1, 2018 and ending two years from the commencement of the Offering: (1) \$50 million in shares of Class N common stock following the date when our net asset value ("NAV") (exclusive of cash and listed securities) exceeds \$100 million, and (2) \$50 million in shares of Class N common stock following the date when our NAV (exclusive of cash and listed securities) exceeds \$200 million, each at the then-current transaction price, which will generally be the prior month's NAV per share for Class N shares.
 Class N shares are not available for purchase in the Offering.